BitCurator/bitcurator-nlp-gentm/README.md

 ## Building and running

 The topic model generation tool depends on a number of external natural language processing and digital forensics libraries.
-For convenience, we have included a script that will install all the required dependencies in Ubuntu (currently tested in Ubuntu 17.10.1, but should also build in Ubuntu 16.04 and Ubuntu 17.04).
-Note that this script will install certain tools (TSK, libewf, and several others) by compiling and installing from source.
+For convenience, we have included a script that will install all the required dependencies in Ubuntu 18.04LTS.
+This script will install certain tools (TSK, libewf, and several others) by compiling and installing from source.

 In a Ubuntu host or a clean virtual machine, first make sure you have git installed: